Nana Oforiatta Ayim: Art history

-She has also created a new type of Mobile Museum.
+Ayim has also created a new type of mobile museum.
 In The Guardian, Charlotte Jansen writes: "Ayim said she started to reflect on the museum model in Africa while working at the British Museum.
 Struck by how differently African objects were encountered in display cabinets in the UK with how they were actively used in festivals back home, she began to think about how material culture could be preserved and presented in a way that was more in keeping with local traditions."
-She is using the research gathered through the Mobile Museum to help create a new kind of museum model for the Government of Ghana that, she writes in The Art Newspaper, "honours and takes into account the many spirits of our communities, our environment, and our objects, both at home and those to be returned.
+Ayim is using the research gathered through the mobile museum to help create a new kind of museum model for the Government of Ghana that, she writes in The Art Newspaper, "honours and takes into account the many spirits of our communities, our environment, and our objects, both at home and those to be returned.
 A structure that will allow for narratives and exchange with, and across, other parts of the world, on equal terms".

 After developing the narratives for, and curating the first institutional shows of, several Ghanaian artists, including James Barnor, Felicia Ansah Abban and Ibrahim Mahama, she curated the much acclaimed Ghana Freedom exhibition as Ghana's first ever Pavilion at the 2019 Venice Biennale.
 The pavilion was among the Biennale's most anticipated, and multiple journalists named the pavilion as a "triumph" and highlight of the Biennale, particularly in tribute to its cultural underpinnings both in the country and the diaspora.
 The Art Newspaper wrote that "a palpable sense of pride" permeated the pavilion.
 Charlotte Higgins of The Guardian wrote that the pavilion marked a subtle shift in balance as African national pavilions begin to contest the historic dominance of European pavilions at the Biennale, a history intertwined with colonialism.